Baku–Tbilisi–Kars railway: Freight

 The first freight train to travel from China (Xi'an) to Europe (Prague) via the BTK line and Istanbul's Marmaray Tunnel under the Bosphorus arrived in Prague on 6 November 2019.
-Travelling at an average speed of 40km/h, the China Railway Express will link Western China and Central Europe in just 18 days.
+Traveling at an average speed of 40km/h, the China Railway Express will link Western China and Central Europe in just 18 days.
 In volume, the 42 cars of the train could transport the equivalent of 96.5 TEU (or 0.4% of the capacity of a Gülsün-class container ship, once the world's largest container ship).

 Passengers

-Passenger services were scheduled to start in August 2019, but have not started in 2025, though 95% complete, with no announced date.
+Passenger services were scheduled to start in August 2019, but did not start until 2026, though the line was 95% complete in 2025.
+In May 2026, the first passenger train in 6 years ran between Baku and Tbilisi.